- Blurred vision

-- Medicine (antidote) to reverse the effect of the medication
+- Medicine to reverse some effects of the drug and to treat symptoms

 - Tube from the mouth into the stomach to empty the stomach (gastric lavage)

-Methapyrilene hydrochloride is an uncommon antihistamine found in cold or flu medicines in the past.
+Methapyrilene hydrochloride is an antihistamine that was used in cold or flu medicines in the past.
 It is not used in these medicines today.
-Methapyrilene hydrochloride overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.
+Methapyrilene hydrochloride overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

-Methapyrilene hydrochloride is found in older antihistamine medications.
-It was removed from the market in 1979 because it was found to contribute to cancer after long-term use.
+Methapyrilene hydrochloride is found in older antihistamine medicines.
+It was removed from the market in 1979 because it was found to cause cancer after long-term use.